platformsh/platformsh-docs/docs/src/dedication/architecture/_index.md

 ---
-title: "Platform.sh Dedicated cluster specifications"
+title: "Platform.sh Dedication cluster specifications"
 weight: 2
 layout: single
 sidebarTitle: "Architecture"
 description: |
-  Platform.sh Dedicated clusters are launched into a Triple Redundant configuration consisting of 3 virtual machines (VMs).
+  Platform.sh Dedication clusters are launched into a Triple Redundant configuration consisting of 3 virtual machines (VMs).
 This is an N+1 configuration that is sized to withstand the total loss of any one of the 3 members of the cluster without incurring any downtime.
 ---

 {{< description >}}